domosekai/domosekai.github.io/sstp/help.md

 As we mentioned above, sleep and wake-up is controlled by the system, of which the exact mechanism is unknown.
 If the system considers necessary to shut down network connections, the app has no way to keep connected.
 Sometimes a reboot may help.

-### Q: Sometimes the WiFi icon goes off with the VPN icon for several seconds.
-What's going on?

-This is an indication that VPN is reconnecting.
-You are not losing your WiFi connection.
-It's just how iOS responds to VPN reconnecting events.

-### Q: What if I have more questions?

-Send an email to support@domosekai.com and we will look into it.
-If it's a connection issue, please set log level to "debug" and send the connection log along with your mail.

-Also check out our [discussion group](https://groups.google.com/g/sstp-connect).

 ### Q: Can you help with setting up a server?